webdetails/cbf2/README.md

 * _Attach to it_: Attaches to the docker container.
 You'll then have a bash shell and you'll be able to play with the server
 * _See the Logs_: Gets the logs from the server
+* _See exposed ports_: Gets the exposed ports from the server
+* _Export the solution_: Export the project solution (if it's a "Project container")
+* _Import the solution_: Import the project solution (if it's a "Project container")
+* _Flag restart to it_: Set flag related to containers restart (Restart policy)

 ## Custom definitions